 Definition

-A pejorative term for a product team that churns out features based on stakeholder requests without validating whether those features solve real user problems or move business metrics.
+A pejorative term. coined by John Cutler.
+For a product team that churns out features based on stakeholder requests without validating whether those features solve real user problems or move business metrics.
 Feature factories prioritize output (number of features shipped) over outcomes (user and business impact).
 PMs should recognize and resist feature-factory dynamics by insisting on discovery and measurement.

 Why It Matters for Product Managers